Diocese of Chiang Mai: History

 The history of the diocese dates back to the time when Siam granted its people the freedom to choose and practice their own religious faith.
 The followers of various religions were then allowed the freedom to go around and spread their own religious beliefs.

 The mission to the northern region of the country started when Bishop Jean-Baptiste Pallegoix instructed Fr.
 Jean-Baptiste Granjean and Fr.
 Jean-Baptiste Vachal of the Society of Foreign Missions of Paris (Société des Missions étrangères de Paris or M.E.P.) to take a trip to Chiang Mai for the first time on 5 December 1843.
 It took them 45 days to reach Chiang Mai on 18 January 1844.
 At first, they received a warm welcome from the city chieftain but afterwards, the chief grew more unwelcoming.
 As a result, the two religious fathers abandoned their mission and return to Bangkok.

 In 1913, Bishop Rene Perros revived the proposal to establish a center for evangelization in the northern region.
 In January 1914 he gave this assignment to Fr.
 Jean-Baptiste Fouillat and Fr.
 Joseph Broizat, who traveled to Chiang Mai.
 After exploring the possibilities of performing missionary activities in the area, they wrote to the bishop that the situation in Chiang Mai looked auspicious.
 They later bought a six hectare piece of land in the southern part of the city near the Ping River.

 Bishop Rene Perros' dream was to build a catholic mission in the north.
-In 1930, Bishop Perros brought Father George Mirabel to the mission together with a Thai priest, Father Nicholas Bunkerd Kitbamrung (who is now recognized as Blessed Nicholas Bunkerd Kitbamrung, Martyr by the Roman Catholic Church), to start the work of evangelization in Chiang Mai.
+In 1930, Bishop Perros brought Father George Mirabel to the mission together with a Thai priest, Father Nicholas Bunkerd Kitbamrung (who is now recognized as Blessed Nicholas Bunkerd Kitbamrung, Martyr, by the Catholic Church), to start the work of evangelization in Chiang Mai.
 They reached Chiang Mai on 18 January 1931 and stayed with the Desousa family.
 Their work spread the Catholic faith.
 Missionary activities in other provinces also started to bear fruit in the 1930s.